Muay Thai Kickboxing for Moms

 Because I have a gentleman fighter as opposed to “The Situation” Fighter, it’s very different.
 Gentleman fighters have nothing to prove.
 They are not trying to impress; in fact, they avoid street fights at all costs.
 But you would never be able to land a kick to their groin.

-I heard that he has lightening quick hands.
+I heard that he has to have quick hands.
 I need that.
 When you are small like me, you only have a few tools at your disposal: speed, surprise, and technique.
 I need perfect technique to squeeze every ounce of power out of my slight body.

 But I hit hard.
 I really do.